michaelchu/cubic-bezier/docs/getting-started.md

 represents the initial time and the initial state, `P3` is (`1`, `1`) and represents the final time and the final state.

-Since `x` is always between `0` and `1`, and `y` is almost always also between `0` and `1`, it is useful to treat them as percentages.
-Where `x` is the percentage of time that has elapsed in your animation / transition, and `y` is the percentage your object(s) should have moved between their start and end positions.
+Since time (`x`) is always between `0` and `1`, it is useful to treat time and state as percentages.
+Where `x` is the percentage of time that has elapsed in your animation / transition, and `y` is the percentage of change between your object(s) start and end states.

 ## Why?